Dylllllan/asda-calculator-task/README.md

 ## Assumptions

-- Assumes that, since the calculator only supports integer arithmetic, division should round down to the nearest integer.
+- Assumes that, since the calculator only supports integer arithmetic, division should be [truncated](https://stackoverflow.com/a/19519244) to the nearest integer.
 - Assumes that the behaviour of the calculator app should be similar to the iPhone calculator app, except for operator precedence.

 ## Limitations